hedibmustapha/Case-Management-Adjustable-by-Date/README.md

 # Introduction

-`Case Management Adjustable by Date` is a small R project designed for use with case management beneficiary datasets.
+`Case-Management-Adjustable-by-Date` is a small R project designed for use with case management beneficiary datasets.
 Specifically it is designed to automate the analysis for the most commonly requested figures in a specified period of time (adjustable).

-`Case Management Adjustable by Date` is built to help user deal with date format data and do quick monitoring and simple analysis.
+`Case-Management-Adjustable-by-Date` is built to help user deal with date format data and do quick monitoring and simple analysis.

-`Case Management Adjustable by Date` project allows to:
+`Case-Management-Adjustable-by-Date` project allows to:

 - calculate number of beneficiaries reached with services (by service type) in  specified period of time